SisasCamel/FileSearcher/README.md

 # FileSearcher
 Small c# executable file that can search between different text files.
-You can open .py and .jar files without an IDE and search for words inside them.
+You can open .py and .java files without an IDE and search for words inside them.

-Feel free to edit it and improve it.
+Feel free to edit this code and improve it.

 For the moment it is just a simple console that pops up.
 No administrator perms needed.